-The Institute of Chartered Accountants of Ontario Fee Reduction Program
+Chartered Professional Accountants of Ontario Member Fee Reduction

 PhD students in our program who are Ontario CAs qualify for a 100% reduction of their fees for Institute membership.
-For the 2004-2005 year, this is a saving of over $940, which amounts to more than $3,700 over the course of the normal 4 years of PhD studies.
 Students at both the course work stage and the thesis stage of the program are eligible.
 Although the Institute encourages students to apply by April 15, later applications are often accepted.

 The official rules state that in order to qualify for the fee reduction for the Institute's year of March 1 to February 28, a student must be enrolled at the University full time for at least 7 months during that period.
 Although this would technically disqualify first-year students, the rules are interpreted to allow their eligibility.

 The Institutes of other provinces generally have some type of fee reduction for full-time university attendance, so students who are CAs from other provinces may wish to check with their Institute.